fullfacing/keycloak4s/README.md

 ## Module: keycloak4s-akka-http <a name="keycloak4s-akka-http"></a>
 *Please note: This module is especially opinionated and was designed with our company's needs in mind, however there was still an attempt to keep it as abstract as possible to allow for repurposing.
 Feedback on its usability is encouraged.*

-A client adapter for Akka-HTTP that allows the service to validate Keycloak's bearer tokens (through use of [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt)) and provides a high-level RBAC implementation to authorize requests via Akka-HTTP's directives and a JSON policy enforcement configuration.
+A client adapter for Akka-HTTP that allows the service to validate Keycloak's bearer tokens (through use of [Nimbus JOSE + JWT][Nimbus]) and provides a high-level RBAC implementation to authorize requests via Akka-HTTP's directives and a JSON policy enforcement configuration.

 **Token Validation**<br/>
 With the adapter plugged in all requests are expected to contain an authorization header with a bearer token, additionally an ID token can also be passed along with the header `Id-Token`.